JohnAlbin/zen-style-guide/README.txt

  3. Choose your preferred page layout method or grid system.

     By default your new sub-theme is using a fixed-width layout.
-If you want a liquid layout for your theme, delete the unneeded layout-fixed.css and layout-fixed-rtl.css files and edit your sub-theme's .info file and replace the reference to layout-fixed.css with layout-liquid.css.
+If you want a liquid layout for your theme, delete the unneeded fixed-width.css and fixed-width-rtl.css files and edit your sub-theme's .info file and replace the reference to fixed-width.css with layout-liquid.css.

-    For example, edit foo/foo.info and change this line: stylesheets[all][]   = css/layout-fixed.css
+    For example, edit foo/foo.info and change this line: stylesheets[all][]   = css/layouts/fixed-width.css
     to:
       stylesheets[all][]   = css/layout-liquid.css